mikkelseg/ecommerce-with-bootstrap-incomplete-/README.md

 # ecommerce-with-bootstrap-incomplete-
-an ecommerce website done with bootstrap still under construction
+an ecommerce website done with bootstrap still under construction.additon of products to the main page